If Insurance Low-Balls You for a Work Injury, Lawyer Up

 “We don’t take a fee on a lot of things that people get that are ongoing throughout their claims,” Groff says.
 “If someone is getting ongoing wage replacement and medical benefits, I don’t get a fee on any of that.
 The only thing I take a fee on is the new money that I get the person at the so-called settlement stage of the case.”

-A Vermont Workers’ Comp Lawyer Can Help With a Lowball Settlement
+A Vermont Workers’ Comp Lawyer Can Help With a Low Settlement Offer

 “What I tell people is, ‘You pay a third whether you hire me at the beginning or end of your case,’” Groff says.
 “It’s the same fee whether they hire me at any point in the process, so it’s beneficial to reach out early—or before it might be too late.”